 Regardless of the medium, journalism is always about the great story.
 At the very least, the story has to be something the audience is interested in.
 At the very best, the story will evoke a strong response – laughter, outrage, joy.
 The most brilliantly, creative interactive graphic will fall flat if it doesn’t have great content backing it up.

-Non-Newsroom Career Options for Journalism Graduates
+Non-Newsroom Career Options for Graduates Interested in Journalism

 Now that you have a better understanding of how to stand out as a journalist with the tips above, it’s time to explore some career options that bypass the newsroom.